website & program

-Co-financed by the Municipality of Wroclaw and the Ministry of Culture and National Heritage of the Republic of Poland, and supported by the Adam Mickiewicz Institute, Austrian Cultural Forum, Japan Foundation, EU-Japan Fest Committee, Nomura Foundation and Goethe-Institut.
+Co-financed by the Municipality of Wroclaw and the Ministry of Culture and National Heritage of the Republic of Poland, and supported by the Adam Mickiewicz Institute, Austrian Cultural Forum, Japan Foundation, EU-Japan Fest Committee, Nomura Foundation, Goethe-Institut and British Council.

 The context for the Biennale’s presentations and meetings in 2017 comprises a series of observations of the irreversible nature of some phenomena of the present.
 As some of the critics point out, the felt casing of the unsustainable welfare has overheated.
 “The Earth has virtually shrunk to a single point – it rotates, as a temporally compact orb, in an electronic layer that surrounds it like a second atmosphere” (Peter Sloterdijk, “In the World Interior of Capital: Towards a Philosophical Theory of Globalisation”, Cambridge, 2013).